ShaunCurtis/Blazr.ExploringServices/Readme.md

 }
 ```

 The service acquisition occurs in the constructor.
-There's nothing wrong with this pattern.
+There's nothing basically wrong with this pattern other than it hides the dependancy.

 ### Blazor Component Injection